Providing Clean, Safe Water to Armenians

-More than 600,000 Armenians have benefited from an ADB-supported project that upgraded water supply and sanitation systems in the central Asian country with the help of private companies.
+More than 600,000 Armenians have benefited from an ADB-supported project that upgraded water supply and sanitation systems in the central Asian country.

 Not long ago in the small Armenian town of Artashat, a day's routine was difficult, dusty, and often unhealthy.
 The water piped into homes usually was not flowing; and when it was, it was unsafe to drink.